JujuAdams/Vinyl/docs/5.0/Configuration.md

 ### `shuffle` behaviour

-Plays a random audio asset from an array of audio assets.
+Plays a random audio asset from an array.

+### `queue` behaviour

+Plays audio assets sequentially from an array.

+### `blend ` behaviour

+Plays audio assets simultaneously from an array.

 &nbsp;